harold-b/musashi-vscode-deubgger/README.md

-# Musashi Framework VSCode Debugger for Duktape
+# VSCode Debugger for Duktape Runtimes

 ## Greetings
 Greetings!
 And peace be with you in the name of our Lord Yeshua, the Messiah.